Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 2. the transferring promoter confirms that an AIP has not been made from the RESP

-Note: RESP property cannot be transferred if an AIP has been made.
+Note: RESP property can’t be transferred if an AIP has been made

 1. the transferring promoter confirms the conditions for an “eligible” transfer of education savings incentives with the subscriber.
-For more information, refer to 9.3.
+For more information, refer to sections 9.3.
 Implications when transferring funds to another RESP and 9.3.2.
-Transfer conditions for the education savings incentives earlier in this chapter
+Transfer conditions for the education savings incentives

-2. if it is a partial transfer, the transferring promoter undertakes the calculations required to determine the proportion of the contributions, the earnings, the CESG and/or provincial incentives to be transferred.
-For more information, refer to 9.4.1.
-Partial transfers earlier in this chapter
+2. if it is a partial transfer, the transferring promoter undertakes the calculations required to determine the proportion of the contributions, the earnings and/or the CESG to be transferred.
+For more information, refer to section 9.4.1.
+Partial transfers

-Note: The CLB and the BCTESG are not included in this calculation to determine the proportion to be transferred.
-The subscriber will identify the amount of the CLB and the BCTESG to be transferred for each specific beneficiary, if any.
+Note: The CLB and the BCTESG aren’t included in this calculation to determine the proportion to be transferred.
+The subscriber will identify the amount of the CLB and the BCTESG to be transferred for each specific beneficiary, if any

 1. the subscriber(s) and the RESP promoter gathers and/or provides the information necessary to transfer the funds and complete the RESP transfer form (HRSDC SDE 0100 Part A, Part B and Part C).
-For more information, refer to 9.5.
-Transfer form earlier in this chapter.
+For more information, refer to section 9.5.
+Transfer form.

 3. the RESP promoters retain the signed versions of the RESP transfer form and file according to the organization’s record keeping procedures